iiiiii1wepfj/fastapi-tortoise-orm-url-shortener/README.md

  after running the main.py file, in the endpoint /docs

 # todo
- * add country and referer to the click stats
+ * add country to the click stats
  * add the click stats to the frontend
  * make option to register/login for some options like edit my links, delete my links and more
  * make a better frontend